-OHS regulations require employers to implement an asbestos exposure control plan (ECP) to protect workers who handle or use asbestos-containing materials or work near operations where ACMs are used.
+OHS laws require employers to implement an asbestos exposure control plan (ECP) to protect workers who handle or use asbestos-containing materials or work near operations where ACMs are used.
 The ECP must include measures to eliminate or at least keep workers' exposure to airborne asbestos fibers below a specific occupational exposure level (OEL), which in most jurisdictions is 0.1 f/cc, i.e., 0.1 respirable asbestos fibers per cubic centimeter of air.
 (Click here to see the asbestos OEL of your jurisdiction.)

-14 Things to Include in Your ECP
+The 13 Things to Include in Your ECP

 Although ECP requirements vary slightly by jurisdiction, there are 14 basic elements every ECP should include.
-Go to the OHS Insider website for a template Asbestos ECP that you can adapt for your workplace.
+(Click here for a Model Asbestos ECP that you can adapt for your workplace.)